 Data about human beings are very rarely anonymous.
 Even if the data do not contain information such as name or address, the data may still pose privacy risks to the people they are about, especially if it is possible to re-identify individuals within the data you are using for your research.

 The table below can be used to determine privacy risk categories for different types of data.
-There will always be grey areas when looking at privacy risk, particularly when considering the vulnerability of the research subjects, the sensitivity of the information and the re-identifiability of the data.
-The guidance below cannot capture every possible situation, so, like all good things, think of this advice as a spectrum.
+The privacy risks are based on three pillars: the vulnerability of the research subjects, the re-identifiability of the data and the risk of harm to the research subjects that is posed by the information in the data.
+The guidance below cannot capture every possible situation, so think of this advice as a spectrum.
 If in doubt, opt for a higher risk category.
 Also, not all of the data in your research will have the same level of privacy risk and the privacy risks for each type of data may change as you clean, recode and modify the data from a raw to processed form.
 You should assess the risks for each separate data asset and also consider how each data asset’s risk will change over the course of the research life cycle.
 If some data are higher risk than others, you can store these data separately in a more secure storage option.

 Once you’ve determined the privacy risk category for each data asset, you can use these categories to inform your choices about how your data can be de-identified, safely used by students/interns, safely transported physically, securely transferred digitally, and securely stored.